How to Organize Medical Records for an Aging Parent

 • Car folder: A slim folder with the most critical information (medication list, emergency contacts, insurance cards, advance directives) kept in the car

-• Digital platform: A comprehensive solution like Kaizen Health that stores everything securely in the cloud and makes it accessible to your entire care team
+• Digital platform: A shared system like Kaizen Health that stores everything securely in the cloud and makes it accessible to your entire care team

 • Shared calendar: Digital calendar shared among family members for appointments